bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

     // loop condition or conditions would also return false because the listener or listeners would
     // have already been removed due to using the `once: true` option during creation. eventList.forEach(eventName => {
+        // The callback and options must both match the existing listener or the removal will fail.
+        // Callback must be reference equal, but the options can just have equivalent values. let equivalentOptions = {urls: wkof.turbo.common.locations.lessons_picker, once: true};
-        wkof.turbo.remove_event_listener(eventName, myFunction, options2);
+        wkof.turbo.remove_event_listener(eventName, myFunction, equivalentOptions);
     });

     const options3 = {
-        // Automatically remove the event after firing once
+        // Automatically remove the event after firing once.
         once: true,
-        // Ignore events for Turbo's cached version of pages
+        // Ignore events for Turbo's cached version of pages.
         nocache: true,
-        // Disable the built-in feature that slightly delays execution of the callback until the event
+        // Disable the built-in feature that slightly delays the callback execution until the event
-        // has finished firing, which is executed essentially as `setTimeout(callback, 0)`.
+        // has finished firing, which is done essentially via `setTimeout(callback, 0)`.
         noTimeout: true
     };
     // `urls` option isn't set, so this will run on the `visit` event for every page.
-    // However, since `once: true` is set, it will be removed after first execution. const visitHandler = wkof.turbo.add_event_listener(wkof.turbo.events.visit, myFunction, options3)
+    // However, since `once: true` is set, it will be removed after first execution. wkof.turbo.add_event_listener(wkof.turbo.events.visit, myFunction, options3);
-    wkof.turbo.remove_event_listener(wkof.turbo.events.visit, myFunction, options3);
+    // Or, it can be removed immediately. wkof.turbo.remove_event_listener(wkof.turbo.events.visit, myFunction, options3);

     // Listener is still active from the `wkof.turbo.on.event.click(myFunction)` invocation.